bradeneast/coarse/README.md

 - Type: `boolean`
 - Default: `true`

-Tells Coarse whether or not to render right and left navigation buttons in the carousel element.
+Tells Coarse whether or not to render right and left navigation buttons.
+(These are rendered as a ***sibling*** of the carousel element).

 ### options.renderDots
 - Type: `boolean`
 - Default: `true`

-Tells Coarse whether or not to render dot navigation buttons in the carousel element.
+Tells Coarse whether or not to render dot navigation buttons in the carousel element (These are rendered as a ***sibling*** of the carousel element).

 ### options.selectedClass
 - Type: `string`
 - Default: `selected`

-This is the class that gets added on the selected slide, to distinguish it for styling purposes.
+This is the class that gets added on the selected slide and selected dot (if `renderDots` is enabled), to distinguish them for styling purposes.

 ### options.swipeSensitivity
 - Type: `number`